TTP

 Here are current Turkish Lira exchange rates.

-From 2005 through 2008, the Turkish currency was called the New Turkish Lira (Yeni Türk Lirasi, YTL or TRY).
-Both the 2005 series notes and 2009 "E9" series notes have the same value, but the older YTL/TRY banknotes are being withdrawn from circulation during 2009.
+Both the 2005 series notes and 2009 "E9" series notes had the same value, but the older YTL/TRY banknotes were withdrawn from circulation during 2009.

 The current Turkish Lira is equivalent to one million (old, pre-2005) Turkish Liras (TL).
 In other words, six zeros were dropped from the old TL in 2005 to make the YTL, which is now—again—called simply "TL."